DonaldAlan/Life3D/README.md

 Life3D.java is the main app.

- Press q to quit, SPACE to pause, i to restart, 0 - 9 to choose an update rule, arrow keys to move, s for slower, f for faster.
+Press SPACE to pause/continue, r to re-initialize, L to load a shape, q to quit, 0 - 9 to choose an update rule, s for slower, f for faster, arrow keys or click and drag mouse to navigate.
+Press + to increase maxExent, - to decrease maxExtent.

- Click and drag mouse to navigate.
+Run ShapeDesigner.java to design starting shapes.